canonical/opensearch-operator/docs/how-to/scale-horizontally.md

 Always verify health after each removal before proceeding.
 ```

-## 3. Verify and repeat
+### Verify and repeat

 After removal, the charm may reconfigure and restart another unit to rebalance node roles.
 Wait for the application to fully stabilise (`active/idle`), then
 [check cluster health](#scale-cluster-health-status) again.

-Repeat steps 2–3 for each additional unit you need to remove.
+Repeat the removal step for each additional unit you need to remove.

+## Expected result

+After scaling, `juju status` shows all remaining units `active/idle`, and the cluster health
+API returns `green`.
+For scale-up, new units appear and join the cluster automatically.

+## Next steps

+* [Optimize cluster performance with profiles](how-to-optimize-cluster-performance) — tune resource allocation for the new cluster size.
+* [Upgrade, rollback, and recover](how-to-minor-upgrade) — upgrade the cluster after scaling.